lmquan1609/nowater/README.md

 # To set a wallpaper from a raw image link
 $ nowater -l https://raw.githubusercontent.com/justanoobcoder/nowater/master/default.jpg

-# To get a random wallpaper from one of the set subreddits (in subreddits file)
+# To get a random wallpaper from one of the set subreddits
+# (in $HOME/.cache/nowater/subreddits file)
 $ nowater -l reddit

 # To get a random wallpaper from a custom subreddit